In Part I of this series on goal setting, we talked about the history and research which supports most of today's goal setting theory.

 - Task Complexity

 Why is selecting the correct goals so important?
 Seems obvious, but every minute you are not focusing your employees on the most important things (goals), you are wasting money.
 Getting to your destination is critical.
-No company ever just meanders its way to success.
+No company ever just magically drifts its way to success.

 So HOW do you determine what to focus on?